Setting Up CI/CD for MERN: My GitHub Actions Journey

 Starting Small: Just Run the Tests

-I didn't jump straight into automated deployments.
-My first workflow was dead simple: run tests whenever someone opens a pull request.
+I did not jump straight into automated deployments.
+My first workflow was really simple: I just made it run tests whenever someone opens a GitHub pull request.

 name: Test